muratk5n/thirdwave/en/tweets/2022/week16.md

 ---

-NATO-style..
-Then what was the point of all that 'giving up NATO membership' talk?
-This sounds like a non-concession concession.
-No wonder UKR-RU discussions are dead.

-Reuters: "[Mar 29] Ukraine offers neutrality in exchange for NATO-style security guarantees at Russia talks"

----

 WION: "More than 4.7 million Ukrainians have fled their country in the 50 days since Russia invaded, the United Nations said Thursday"